Auto1y1/PetStore_Serenity_Cucumber/README.md

 #Test Report
 The test results will be recorded in the target/site/serenity directory.

-#To Add New Feature
+# Addd New Feature with Examples
-1. Create New Feature File under along with Scenarios, Tags
+1. Create New Feature File under along with Scenarios, Tags and examples

  + resources
       + features                  Feature files